jxgreer1/PandaExpress-Survey/README.md

 Click Run Start Debug

-Its going to open a termina
+Its going to open a terminal

+put in the code of your recipt with spaces instead of -

+then, it will open chrome fast, do survery and output the thing to get free panda (: